nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/implementation-example.md

 ---
-name: mapping use case identification
+name: implementation example
-about: 'This issue template should be used to discuss concrete action items regarding the identification and prioritization of mapping use cases. '
+about: 'This issue template should be used to discuss concrete action items regarding example implementations of our WG mapping recommendations. '
-title: 'mapping use case: '
+title: 'implementation example: [ADD YOUR CONCISE ISSUE TITLE HERE] '
-labels: mapping use case
+labels: example implementation
 assignees: ''

 ---

-This issue is associated with the charter epic #6.
+This issue is associated with the charter epic #8.

 # What mapping validation aspect(s) does this issue address?
 [please provide further resources whenever possible]